wkurzius/mr.kurzius.net/content/classes/ap-csp.md

 Also ...

 - Grading is point-based
+- Late work loses two percentage points per day with a floor of 70%
 - There is no final exam
 - Question?
 Ask your classmates first
 - Pick up a piece of garbage on your way out of the classroom